 - We have experience of implementing them, and so can give you authoritative information

-In the interests of full disclosure, IBIS and ISABUS have been developed by Oxford Computer Group companies.
+In the interests of full disclosure, we have to say that two of these tools are from Oxford Computer Group companies.

-- Identity Panel is able to import data from cloud and on-premises sources, providing auditing, monitoring (health), reporting, and workflow features (triggered by changes to identity data, or based on date/time).
-The key message here is that it can do all this for MIM, including scheduling it.
+- Identity panel itself: is able to import data from cloud and on-premises sources, providing auditing, monitoring (health), reporting, and workflow features (triggered by changes to identity data, or based on date/time) – the key message here is that it can do all this for MIM, including scheduling it

-- HyperSync Panel is a general-purpose synchronization engine for on-premises and cloud systems, including cloud to cloud.
-The key message here is that it is a replacement for the MIM synchronization engine (with improvements).
+- HyperSync Panel: a general-purpose synchronization engine for on-premises and cloud systems, including cloud to cloud – the key message here is that it is a replacement for the MIM synchronization engine (with improvements)

-- Access Panel is a generic role management application, including roles-based access control (RBAC), attribute-based access control (ABAC), segregation of duties (SoD), attestation campaigns etc. The key message here is that it is a replacement for BHOLD (and much more)
+- Access Panel: a generic role management application, including RBAC, ABAC, SoD, attestation campaigns, etc. – the key message here is that it is a replacement for BHOLD (and much more)

-- Test Panel is a generic, automated testing application for your identity management system – this is entirely additional to MIM functionality.
+- Test Panel: a generic, automated testing application for your identity management system – this is entirely additional to MIM functionality.

-In summary, the Identity Panel Suite can be implemented alongside MIM, AD and Azure AD – adding capabilities to the platform.
-It can also facilitate a gradual migration from MIM, replacing those features that Azure AD can’t.
-SoftwareIDM sees the Identity Panel Suite as much more than a replacement for MIM (with justification).
-But for our purposes here, the Suite represents a total replacement for MIM.
+In summary, the Identity Suite can be put in place alongside MIM, AD and Azure AD – adding capabilities to the platform, then it can facilitate a gradual migration from MIM, replacing those features that Azure AD can’t.
+SoftwareIdM see themselves as much more than a replacement for MIM (with justification), but for our purposes here, they represent a total replacement for MIM.

 IBIS from Trusted-ID

-Trusted-ID is an Oxford Computer Group company based in The Netherlands.
-Driven by government requirements, identity management platforms in the Netherlands have complicated and fine-grained identity requirements – and Trusted-ID has extended the capabilities of MIM to meet their customers’ requirements.
+Trusted-ID (www.trusted-id.eu) is an Oxford Computer Group company based in The Netherlands.
+That country has some very particular expectations from an Identity Management platform, driven by government requirements.
+Over the years, Trusted-ID has extended the capabilities of MIM to meet those requirements.
 The resulting product has an impressive feature list, including:

 - Can be used in addition to MIM or instead of MIM